Ian Goodenough: Controversy

-In February 2016, former Liberal MP for Hillarys, Rob Johnson claimed that Goodenough had encouraged members of non-mainstream, evangelical Christian church groups to "takeover" branches within the electorate of Moore, including the Globalheart Church in Joondalup, of which Goodenough is a member.
+In February 2016, former Liberal MP for the Western Australian state electorate of Hillarys, Rob Johnson claimed that Goodenough had encouraged members of non-mainstream, evangelical Christian church groups to "takeover" branches within the electorate of Moore, including the Globalheart Church in Joondalup, of which Goodenough is a member.
 Johnson argued that "religious cults" were "bombing [his] branches", alleging that Goodenough had "signed up people from a religious sect in Quinns Rock and stuck them in [his] Padbury branch which is about 25 miles away."
 Johnson also alleged that Goodenough had set up "employment bureaus" to find job positions for members of the Globalheart Church in his electorate office.
 Goodenough refused to respond to the comments, stating only that it was "not appropriate for a Member of Parliament to comment about the personal affairs of his staff, such as religion."

 In 2019, claims emerged that Goodenough had "[taken] a group of overseas visitors to local businesses while being the director of a company that is paid for striking export deals".
 Goodenough denied the conflict of interest claims and blamed them on "tall poppy syndrome".
 Goodenough also admitted that he "spoke briefly" with self-proclaimed neo-Nazi Neil Erikson in 2018.

+Post-parliamentary career

+In July 2025, Goodenough announced his intention to contest the position of Mayor of the City of Joondalup at the upcoming local government elections.
+He lost to candidate Daniel Kingston, who was sworn in on October 22.

 Personal life

-Goodenough was diagnosed with a chronic kidney disorder as a young man, which requires multiple rounds of kidney dialysis each week.
+Goodenough has been living with chronic kidney disease (CKD) since he was in his early 20s, and requires multiple rounds of kidney dialysis each week.